Holo-Host/mattermost-docker/holo/README.md

 # export PGPASSWORD=${DATABASE_PASSWORD}
 pg_dump --clean -Z 9 -v -h ${PGHOST} -U ${PGUSER} -d ${PGDATABASE} | aws s3 cp --storage-class STANDARD_IA --sse aws:kms - ${TARGET}
 ```
-2. The resulting dump is stored in AWS S3.
-It can be restored thusly on the destination server, `aws s3 cp s3://db.dr1.chat.holo.host - | gunzip | psql`
-3. Take a copy of `config/config.json`.
+2. Take a copy of `config/config.json`.
 In our case, we also had to extract all the customizations in that file and replicate them in `docker-compose.yml` and `.env`.
-4. No need to backup stored files, since we are using S3 for that.
+3. No need to backup stored files, since we are using S3 for that.
+4. Install and configure AWS CLI on your destination server so that it can access the database dump in S3.
+Test the S3 connection.
+4. The database can be restored thusly on the destination server, `aws s3 cp s3://db.dr1.chat.holo.host - | gunzip | psql`

 ### Mattermost deployment to Hetzner Cloud Host
 Refer to the [Mattermost Docker deployment guide](https://docs.mattermost.com/install/install-docker.html) for detailed instructions on how to deploy Mattermost to the newly created server.
 The following are the abbreviated steps: